Fastest-Coder-First/Aeolus-The-Weather-Forecaster/README.md

 Aeolus is a command-line interface (CLI) application based on the OpenWeatherMap API that provides current weather information for multiple cities.
 Features:
 Get real-time weather data for cities around the world.
+Display temperature, humidity, and weather description using super accurate OpenWeatherAPI.
+Customised Quirky Comment to be accompanied with the Weather Forecasts!!
-Display temperature, humidity, and weather description using super accurate OpenWeatherAPI Fun comments about the weather to lighten up your day!
+Fun comments about the weather to lighten up your day!

 Requirements